DoctorEvidence/dpack/README.md

 * 10 ("z") - Reserved for extensions
 * 11 ("{") - Reserved for extensions

-The next four codes are used indicate modification of the current property.
+The next four codes are used indicate to modification of the current property.
 Again, the parser should read the next value, as the parameter for the property modification.
 This may be used to modify a previously defined property, providing additional information about the property:
-12 ("|") - Metadata - Provides metadata for a property, like a class that should be used for value instances.
-13 ("}") - Referencing position - This can be used with a Referencing property type, to reset the current index into the set of referenceable values.
+12 ("}") - Type/structure information - The parameter of this

+This can be used with a Referencing property type, to reset the current index into the set of referenceable values.
 The parameter should be a number to indicate the index position.
+13 ("|") - Metadata - Provides metadata for a property, like a class that should be used for value instances.

 14 and 15 are reserved for extensions, and no number above 15 can be represented with the tokens since the stop bit is used to distinguish from type 7.

 ### 7 - Sequence (and Block)
 A sequence is used to create objects and arrays that consist of multiple values.
 For an accompanying number of 14 or less, the accompanying number indicates the number of values should be read after this token, for this sequence.
-Alternately, an accompanying number of 15 indicates the start of an open sequence, which should be read as a sequence value until the End Sequence token is encountered.
+Alternately, an accompanying number of 15 indicates the start of an open sequence, which should be read as a sequence of values until the End Sequence token is encountered.

 ### 0 - Property Slot Index
 The property slot index indicates which property slot the following property and/or value should use.
+The next value (the parameter) should be interpreted as the index position.

 This defines the parsing of dpack into rudimentary sequences, strings, constants, numbers, and property definitions that describes the deserialization of these values.
-Next the values are converted to their final deserialized form.
+Next the values are converted to their final structured deserialized form.

 ### Examples of parsing tokens to rudimentary values
 A token of <1, 2> (number) would parse to a plain integer `2`.